coderholic/pyradio/README.md

 Having said that, and since the question of using the mouse with **PyRadio** has been risen, basic mouse support has been implemented; starting, stopping and muting the player, scrolling within the playlist and adjusting the player's volume is now possible using the mouse.

-All one has to do is enable mouse support in the "*Config Window*" (mouse support is disabled by default) and restart **Pyradio** for the change to take effect.
+All one has to do is enable mouse support in the "*Config Window*" (mouse support is disabled by default) and restart **PyRadio** for the change to take effect.

 Then, the mouse can be used as follows: